 It attaches easily to a lounge chair with a flexible metal strap.
 Your cruiser will love knowing that their valuables are secure while they’re enjoying the water.

 Does your cruiser enjoy snorkeling?
-Then they’ll love this full-face snorkel set, complete with fins and dry bag.
-It even has a GoPro mount to capture all of those underwater adventures.
+Then they’ll love the 180° view they’ll experience with this full-face snorkel mask.
+The mask features adjustable straps, an easy drain valve, and anti-fog coating.
+It even has a GoPro mount to capture all of those underwater adventures!

 I’ve saved far more than I spent on my set by not having to rent snorkel equipment in port.
 Plus I feel better about not putting a germy rental snorkel in my mouth.